| Title: | Read and Write '.gltf' and '.glb' Files |

 A filename or connection to which to write the GLB file. |

-If bin = TRUE
+If bin = TRUE (the default),

-will write the binary part of the object
+writeglTF will write the binary part of the object

 to one or more separate files with filename constructed by

-concatenating the main part of path
+concatenating the main part of path, followed by a number

 and the extension ‘.bin’.

-returns path
+writeglTF returns path invisibly.

-returns NULL
+writeGLB returns NULL invisibly.

 Duncan Murdoch